mahnaz007/ImagePreprocessing/docs/usage.md

 # Usage

-For the preprocessing you can run any of the 5 steps individually in a container or run all 4 preprocessing steps together by executing the nextflow piepelin.
+For the preprocessing you can run any of the 5 steps individually in a container or run the 4 preprocessing steps (except fMRIPrep) together by executing the nextflow pipeline.

 ### Step 1: Set Up Proxy Identification